Stratejia/react-native-example/server/README.md

 This API is a temporary fix to help the mobile app's development.
 Its purpose is to reproduce some API calls we except.

-There is no real database.
-Cat facts are a simple array stored in RAM.
-Closing the server's instance flushes the database.
+**Before starting the app, make sure to copy `database.example.json` to `database.json`.
+Yes, this is our database for now.**

 ## Routes

+TODO: Swagger docs would be better

+- /facts
+  - POST
+    - Body
+      - username: string
+      - text: string
+  - /random
-- GET /facts/random
+    - GET
       - Query params
         - amount: number

 ## Setup